flexera-public/policy_engine_training/18_local_js/README.md

 var param_limit = 100
 ```

-For local JSON files, we make use of require to store data from them.
+For local JSON files, we make use of "require" to store data from them.
 For our limit parameter, we simply set the value directly.
 Note that this means you can very quickly modify parameter values for testing, which can be useful for debugging.

 ## Step 4: Add Script